ai-systems/crossmodal_embedding/README.md

 # Dataset

-The dataset used in this work can be found here: [similar pairs](https://github.com/debymf/nl-ps/tree/master/dataset/similar_pairs) and [random pairs](https://github.com/debymf/nl-ps/tree/master/dataset/random_pairs).
+The dataset used in this work can be found in the ```dataset''' folder, containg the randomly retrieved pairs and the similar (BM25 retrieved) pairs.

 # Running the code